Home Improvement Contract

 Beware of Early Termination Fees!
 Before canceling, be sure to understand any financial obligations or penalties that might be spelled out in the contract for ending things early.
 This could be something like paying for materials already purchased or compensating the contractor for the time spent getting things started.

-A solid contract is a must for a hassle-free renovation, and Butterscotch makes handling it effortless!
 It's like having a digital project manager in your pocket, keeping everything organized and secure.
 So ditch the stress and focus on creating that dream space!

 Answers to our most asked questions about home improvement contract templates